earthlab/el-drones/docs/03_post-mission_agisoft_metashape_workflow.md

         - A second DEM will appear under the first one.
 Rename it to 'Canopy Height'
 25. Load a shapefile to set as the export boundary for the project
     - File -> Import -> Import Shapes...
     - Your project should have a 'Metadata' folder in its file structure.
-Open the folder and select the .shp file that ends in '-boundary'
+Open the folder and select the .shp file that starts with 'UsableArea...'
+    - It will ask you for the projection - is should default to what your project already is (you converted coordinates in Step 6).
+Note that to make this work the shapefile .prj file has been DELETED from the directories to prompt this dialogue box.
+For some reason Metashape doesn't want to read the .prj files correctly.
     - Under Chunk 1 you should now see a 'Shapes' folder with 'Layer' in it (probably '1 polygon')
     - Click on the 'Ortho' tab of your processing space.
 You should see a white boundary
     - Click this white boundary; it should turn red-ish.